wp-plugins/simple-links/readme.txt

 </div>

 == Upgrade Notice ==

+= 1.0.3 =
+* Improves the placement of output when using shortcode

+= 1.0.2 =
-1.0.2 Fixes a couple of bugs for PHP version 5.2.7
+* Fixes a couple of bugs for PHP version 5.2.7

 == Frequently Asked Questions ==
 Most questions can be answered by looking at the help section in the top right corner of the different pages in the Wordpress Admin once this plugin is installed.
 You will find documentation on the "widgets", "pages", "posts", "simple links settings", etc pages on using this plugin.